qihongl/pylca/README.md

 this is a lightweight python implementation of the leaky, competing, accumulator, based on [1], [2] and [3].
 The default is to behave like [2].

+Note:
+- this implementation doesn't force the LCA process to terminate when the (activity threshold) criterion is met, which is different from [2]. though the user can truncate the activity post-hoc
+- [2] assume self-excitation of the accumulators is zero. this implementation allows positive self-excitation.
+- this implementation doesn't perform exponential weighted moving average of the inputs.
+[3] can do this.
+- this implementation is linear, which is what [2] does.
+[3] supports non-linear transformation of the output units.

 <br>

 #### how to use